INN/doubleclick-for-wp/readme.txt

 - Widget now includes a default stylesheet:
 	- setting `.display-none` to `display: none;` to support `jQuery.dfp.js`' utility styles
 	- centering ad units within the ad widgets.
-	- creating a `:before` pseudoelement with the text 'Advertisement', to follow DoubleClick recommended practices on labeling ads
+	- creating a `:before` pseudoelement with the text 'Advertisement', to follow Google Ad Manager recommended practices on labeling ads
 - Documentation improvements
 - Fix for case where the widget element's closing tag was not output
 - Numerous small bugfixes